tonyt73/AGD-Studio/README.md

   * Open up the location you cloned this repo to
-  * Open the AGDX Studio.cproj file
+  * Open the AGD Studio.cproj file
 * Press F9 to build and run the application